v0lta/Listen-attend-and-spell/README.md

 This repository functions as an archive of my master thesis work, it is not under active development.

-See also the original LAS paper by Chan et al: https://arxiv.org/abs/1508.01211
+See also the original LAS paper by Chan et al.: https://arxiv.org/abs/1508.01211

 For an in depth discussion of the LAS-architecture including relevant background information